Báez to Detroit, MLB teams race to finish biz before lockout

 The Giants agreed with right-hander Alex Cobb on a $20 million, two-year contract with a $10 million club option for 2024 that includes a $2 million buyout.

-Houston, meanwhile, signed reliever Héctor Neris to a $17 million, two-year deal with an option for 2024.
+Houston signed reliever Héctor Neris to a $17 million, two-year deal with an option for 2024, and reliever Daniel Hudson joined the Los Angeles Dodgers on a one-year contract.

 The Pittsburgh Pirates agreed with free agent catcher Roberto Pérez on a $5 million, one-year deal, replacing Gold Glove catcher Jacob Stallings a day after trading him to Miami.
 The Cubs also added a backstop, agreeing with Yan Gomes on a $13 million, two-year deal.
 Both contracts were confirmed by people to the AP on condition of anonymity because they had not been announced.